artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 We need someone with a similar depth of knowledge in the Android eco-system, but we may need one or two for the entire team.
 The rest can continue to be a mix of Web and iOS engineers.
 You gain a subset of cross-platform skills using React Native.
 Had we continued down the path of using Swift, our skills would continue to be siloed.

 There is an argument that Swift will be running servers soon, and so you can re-use Swift code across platforms.
 I could see myself writing server-side back-end code in Swift (you're writing systems, not apps) but it has a [long way to go][ssswift].
 It also isn't an argument towards using it in our native apps, we'd have to re-write servers and implement our own GraphQL and Relay stack.
+This also would not impact the front-end code for the web - they would still be using JavaScript.

 With respect to Swift on Android, potentially, logic code could be shared between platforms but realistically for our setup that's just not worth it.
 We're moving that kind of logic into the GraphQL instance and sharing across _all_ clients, not only native platforms.
 If you're sharing model code, you could generate that per-project instead from the server.
 Since GraphQL is strongly-typed, we're doing this for both [TypeScript + GraphQL][gql2ts] and [TypeScript + Relay][vscode-relay].